LJD0/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 Weather Analysis using Python and APIs

-**Note: This repository is deprecated and not actively maintained.**
+**Note: This repository is a lesson and not actively maintained.**

-Check out [this repo](https://github.com/LJD0/Weather_Map) for an updated implementation of this code.
+Check out [my website](https://www.larsenj.com/weather/) for an updated implementation of this code.